qobilidop/agora-cgm-gizmo/README.md

-# AGORA CGM GIZMO Runs
+# AGORA GIZMO Runs

-This repository contains data and notes needed to reproduce the GIZMO runs for the AGORA CGM project.
+This repository contains data and notes needed to reproduce several GIZMO runs for the AGORA project.